JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 - <a href="https://youtu.be/az9ghvGczys" target="_blank">Reverse Engineering</a>
 - <a href="https://youtu.be/jTdMIOfyx2Q" target="_blank">Utilities – Equals/HashCode/ToString</a>

-If you don't see the JPA Palette check [visual designer settings](#designer-settings).
+You can set up JPA Palette visibility in [visual designer settings](#designer-settings).

 #### Associations Performance Tips

-Hibernate comes with many relationships mapping types, but not all of them are equal in terms of efficiency.
+Hibernate has many relationship mapping types, but not all are equally efficient.

-During associations creation, JPA Buddy provides short explanation in "Learn more" button, why the current configuration is not efficient and may cause performance issues:
+During association creation, JPA Buddy briefly explains why the current configuration is inefficient and may cause performance.
+Use the "Learn more" button to see it.

 ![learn-more](img/learn-more.jpeg)

-Also, there is a drop-down list with possible optimizations that you can apply in one click:
+Also, you can apply optimizations suggested by JPA Buddy.
+Just select it from a drop-down list with possible options:

 ![suggested-optimizations](img/suggested-optimizations.jpeg)